HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/domaindrivendesignwebshop/0domaindrivendesignintro.md

 ::: info Show in the frontend
 Frontend -> Controllers -> Service
 :::

 Now Helmer, how should we save the stuff calculated?
 Because your calculation is quite slow (HTTP-call!) and we want some caching of some sort.
-'Let's use the database for that!', they shouted thrilled.
-And so the guys started building models and the database (with Entity Framework this time, which made me quite happy).
+'Let's use the database for that!'
+And so we started building models and the database (with Entity Framework this time, which made me quite happy).

 ::: info Conclusion
 Frontend -> Controllers -> Infra -> Database